ibm-cloud-docs/Registry/registry_release_notes.md

 <dl>
   <dt>Global registry</dt>
   <dd>A global registry is available.
 It has no region included in its domain name (`icr.io`).
-Only public images that are provided by IBM are hosted in this registry.
+Only public images that are provided by {{site.data.keyword.IBM_notm}} are hosted in this registry.

   For more information, see [Global registry](/docs/services/Registry?topic=registry-registry_overview#registry_regions_global).</dd>
 </dl>